gburd/gen_hypar/README.md

 * `start/0` starts the node on a random port and tries to default an ip-address.
 It is of course configurable via the     usual application interface.
 * `start/1` starts with the list of options given.

 To configure another ip address and port use the **id** option.
+It's also possible to only define the ip or the port with the **ip** and **port**.
+If the whole identifier is not know it can be retrived using:

+               hyparerl:get_id()

-See all options below.
-The options should be the same for all nodes in a cluster.
+There are alot more options and all of them are listed at the [bottom](#application-options).
+The options should be the same for all nodes in a cluster and otherwise the semantics of the program is not well defined.

 ###Enter the cluster